Creating and Managing Projects

 *.iml file that describes the project structure.

-workspace.xml file that contains your workspace preferences including Working with Run/Debug Configurations.
+workspace.xml file that contains your workspace preferences including Work with run/debug configurations.

 A number of xml files.
 Each xml file is responsible for its own set of settings, that can be recognized by its name: projectCodeStyle.xml, encodings.xml, vcs.xml and so on.